What is a Defined Benefit Pension Scheme

 - Mercer Limited

-Your defined benefit pension is typically calculated using either a career average salary formula or a final salary formula.
+Your defined benefit pension is typically calculated using either a career average salary formula or a Final Salary formula.

 The calculation under the career average formula or career average revalued earnings (CARE) will often provide you with an income in retirement based on a percentage of your average earnings after adjusting for inflation throughout your participation in the pension scheme.
-In short, your pension will be determined by your monthly earnings throughout your employment.
+In short, your pension will be determined by your average earnings throughout your employment.